steveklabnik/rust_for_rubyists/book/chapter-12.rst

 the language, but this is the end of the 'beginner level' stuff.
 You should have a basic idea of how to write many programs by this point.
 Pick a few projects, try them out.

-The next few chapters will cover some more advanced topics that should allow you to branch out a bit and start doing Real Work in Rust.

 .. _`ever helpful Rust IRC`: http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust